degville/docs-cloud/en/install-juju.md

 step: `http://<your.maas.ip>:5240/MAAS/`.

 With the endpoint added, Juju will inform you that `mymass` was successfully added.
-The next step is to add the credentials.
+The next step is to add credentials.
 This is initiated by typing `juju add-credential mymaas`.
 Enter `admin` when asked for a credential name.

 Juju will output the following: